-Our membership offer include the following: providing continuous professional development opportunities including conferences, focused learning days and webinars, networking with like-minded people, being part of a growing community, helping us develop and promote excellence in social pedagogy and raising its profile in the UK.
+Our membership offer include the following: providing continuous professional development opportunities including conferences, focused learning days and webinars, networking with like-minded people, being part of a growing community, helping us develop and promote excellence in social pedagogy, raising its profile in the UK and more.

 |Why am I asked to sign a Charter for Social Pedagogy?|